ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 IPFS uses Content Addressable aRchive (CAR) files to store and transfer a serialized archive of IPLD content-addressed data.
 CAR files are similar to TAR files, in that they that are designed for storing collections of content addressed data.

-## How IPFS routes data
+## How content routing works in IPFS

-While [the subsystems described above](#how-ipfs-represents-data) handle the representation of data, IPFS needs to route the data between <VueCustomTooltip label="Programs that implement the IPFS protocol and participate in the IPFS network.
-Also referred to as a peer." underlined>nodes</VueCustomTooltip> in the network.
+Content routing refers to how IPFS determines where to find a given CID on the network, specifically, which network peers are providing the CIDs you are looking for.
 In other words, a node cannot simply find data in the network with a CID alone; it requires information about the IP addresses and ports of its <VueCustomTooltip label="Programs that implement the IPFS protocol and participate in the IPFS network.
 Also referred to as a node." underlined multiline is-left>peers</VueCustomTooltip> on the network.
 To handle the routing of data, IPFS uses the following subsystems:

 - [Kademlia Distributed Hash Table (DHT)](#kademlia-distributed-hash-table-dht)
 - [Bitswap](#bitswap)